aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

-## Serverless-Cost-Effective-Data-Archiving-Restoration

 # Problem Statement.
-Many organizations generate a large volume of files in Amazon S3 buckets from diverse sources.
-As part of a recurring workflow, these files undergo quality validation, and a summary report is produced for business stakeholders.
-Once the validation is reviewed and approved, the files are archived to S3 Glacier Deep Archive to optimize long-term storage costs.
-Currently, this archival is managed using a scheduled S3 Lifecycle policy.
-However, this method can lead to elevated costs due to bulk transition charges associated with time-based archival.
+A reputed financial company generates billions of files in an S3 bucket from various sources.
+As part of a monthly workflow, a quality check system validates these files and generates a summary report for executives.
+After manual approval, all files are archived into S3 Deep Archive to reduce storage costs.
+Currently, an S3 lifecycle event is configured to move the files into Deep Archive on a set date (the 10th of each month).
+However, this approach incurs high archival costs due to S3 transition charges.

 # Discovery Phase.
-  1. It was observed that the files stored in Amazon S3 are rarely accessed, and stakeholders are willing to tolerate retrieval delays of up to 24 hours — aligning well with the characteristics of long-term archival storage.
-  2. To ensure reliability, the archival process is automatically triggered via a scheduled cron job as a fallback mechanism, in case it is not initiated by the primary quality validation workflow.
+  1. During discovery phase , it has been identified that files are rarly accessed by user and users are ready to wait for 24hr to restore files from archival.
+  2. Archival process auto triggered by cronjob (10th of every month 3:00 AM) , in case archival process does not triggered by QualityCheck System

 # Business Requirement.
-   1. Design a fully serverless solution to simplify operations and improve scalability.
+   1. Build completely a Serverless Solution.
-   2. Optimize costs by minimizing Amazon S3 archival and transition charges.
+   2. Reduce S3 archival cost(Cost Optimization)
-   3. Expose an API endpoint that can be easily integrated with source systems for triggering the archival process.
+   3. Create an API endpoint which can be easily integrate with Source Application
-   4. Implement a scheduled archival mechanism using a cron-based trigger to ensure timely fallback execution.
+   4. Configure automatic archival process using Cron Scheduled(10th of every Month 3:00 AM)
-   5. Provide an API endpoint to initiate the restore process when users request access to archived files.
+   5. Create an API endpoint for Restore process in case user requested for file.

 # AWS Service Used In Solution
 - [ ] **Core Serverless Service**